latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Utility and energy bill assistance programs Connecticut.
+Utility and energy bill assistance programs in Connecticut.

 Connecticut utility company payment plans and electric bill help

-Connecticut Natural Gas / CNG, also offers low income customers, seniors citizens and others several other payment plans and financial assistance programs.
-They range from outreach to applications for government assistance, including LIHEAP and weatherization.
+CNG also offers low income customers several other payment plans and financial assistance programs.
+They range from outreach to applications for government assistance, including CEAP / LIHEAP and weatherization.
 Budgeting programs may also be offered to CNG customers.
+There are also details on grant money for people facing a hardship, such as loss of or reduction of income.
+Call 860.524.8361 or 203.869.6900.
 More on Connecticut Natural Gas assistance programs.

 Southern Connecticut Company – This utility company runs its own version of the Matching Payment Plan.
 The matching grant program helps qualified low to moderate income customers by matching half of any energy bill paid by you or on your behalf through an energy assistance plan.
 To learn more or to apply for help call 800.659.8299.